Table Of Contents

 Find the breakfast menu here.

-Where: Piazza della Repubblica, 17
+Address: Piazza della Repubblica, 17

-Santa Sofia at Hotel Radisson
+Santa Sofia at Radisson Hotel

 At the Sofia Kitchen & Bar at the Radisson Collection Hotel, Sunday brunch is a culinary journey that embraces flavors from around the world.
 In an elegant and relaxed atmosphere, you can enjoy delicacies ranging from pork gyoza and mini salmon bagels to bao and yuzu tart.
 The real icing on the cake?
 The “Nikkei Mimosa,” a drink designed especially for brunch.
 And if you want to make the experience even more special, head up to the ISSEI Rooftop for spectacular views of the city while sipping lively cocktails.

-Where: 37 Via Santa Sofia
+Address: 37 Via Santa Sofia

 Fonderie Milanesi